![]() |

 - Q: Are officials compensated for travel?

 A: YES, Travel compensation is based on a mileage system based on your Home Zone (where you live) and where the game is played.
-Click Here for Travel Matrix.
+Click Here for Travel Matrix Based on .42/mile both directions.
+There is a small $11-15 Travel fee added for InterZone games such as Official Lives in Portland / Game in Portland.

-For instance, if you lived in Eugene and officiated games in either Roseburg or Salem there would be an additional approximately ($47-51) for travel.
+For instance, if you lived in Eugene and officiated games in either Roseburg or Salem there would be an additional approximately ($56-62) for travel.
 See Current Travel Matrix for exact amounts for travel.
 This will automatically be calculated and included by the payment piece on the web site.

 - Q: How many officials are on a single game?

-A: For Junior Varsity high school games there are two officials assigned to each game and hence run a 2-Man mechanics.
+A: For JV high school games there are two officials assigned to each game and hence run a 2-Man mechanics.
 For Varsity and All Playoff games there are three officials assigned to each games and run 3-Man mechanics.
 There are some super busy nights in the season where we wish to assign three officials to a Varsity game, but not enough officials available, so we run with two.

 - Q: How many games might I expect to officiate in a season?